seqan/seqan/manual/source/Infrastructure/Infrastructure/RepositoryStructure.rst

 This article describes the SeqAn repository structure.
 After reading it, you will have knowledge about the repository structure and the reasons for the design decisions.

-Note that this article describes the structure of the Subversion repository, not the structure of the release version of SeqAn which you can download as a ZIP archive.
+Note that this article describes the structure of the Git repository and the "full sources", not the "library package" available from our downloads.

 Overview
 --------